 Chlorophyll’s health attributes will carry over to your dog.
 Some of the effects may be noticed while others are unseen.
 It’s great for a buddy’s blood, immune system and it’s also a natural detox.

 Chlorophyll can even protect your dog’s DNA.
 This mysterious algae and plant pigment belongs in a precious pet’s diet.
 A shiny coat and healthier mouth are just clues as to the more powerful benefits!

 That’s why dogs naturally want to eat grass.

 Your Dog will Thrive

-Cancer fighting properties are also present in chlorophyll.
+Cancer fighting properties are also in chlorophyll.
 Likewise, the antioxidants are valuable for pets.
 It’s an excellent anti-inflammatory and should benefit arthritic dogs in particular.

-The qualities are unique and unmatched.
-All dogs need, at least, some chlorophyll in their diets.
+Dogs need, at least, some chlorophyll in their diets.